 Put simply, don’t be part of that 11 percent of guys in our survey who have never given a facial cleanser a try.
 Add a face wash to your daily skin care routine and you’ll probably wish you had done it sooner.

-3. 32% of men use bar soap to wash their face.
+TRY MEN’S SKIN CARE3.
+32% of men use bar soap to wash their face.

 If you use a bar soap to wash your face, you’re not alone.
-According to our survey results, one-third of men own up to this common face washing mistake
+According to our survey results, one-third of men own up to this common face washing mistake.

 We’ll just go right ahead and point out the obvious.
 You guys do realize that you use that same bar of soap to wash your man parts, right?
 You’re literally swiping that thing down below and then using it on your face…